Udaya Soundari

-Udaya Soundari (born 28 April 1991), is a Singaporean Indian actress and television presenter.
+Udaya Soundari (born 28 April 1988) is a Singaporean Indian television actress and television presenter.
 She has appeared in films such as Parandhu Sella Vaa (2016) and A Yellow Bird (2016).
 She is also the first person in Singapore to win three awards in one year at the Pradhana Vizha festival.

 Personal life

 Udaya was born and raised in Singapore.
 She also has a younger sister who is also a television actress called Malene.

+Sex scandal controversy

-In 2015, an adult sex tape was spread throughout social media which raised concerns among Udaya's supporters of a woman looking like Udaya in the video.
-However after research in the video was done, it was declared that Udaya wasn't involved in the tape.
+In 2015, a sex tape appeared social media featuring a woman looking like Udaya.
+Udaya said that it was not her.